 The films revisit these iconic movies via reinterpretations by the rising British actors.
 Opia steps into Robert De Niro’s role to deliver a gritty scene from Martin Scorsese’s “The Irishman,” in which the legendary actor sports Persol frames throughout.
 The Nigerian born actress re-enacts the scene donning a pair of square tortoise sunglasses from Persol’s 2020 women’s collection from Luxottica.

-Ossiedu takes on Luca Guadagnino’s “Call Me by Your Name,” portraying the roles of both lead actors Armie Hammer and Timothee Chalamet in a cleverly edited play of mirrors and angles.
-Ossiedu wears Persol 649 while playing Hammer’s part, a style also worn by the actor in the original movie, and switches to a titanium pilot shape while taking on Chalamet’s role.
+Essiedu takes on Luca Guadagnino’s “Call Me by Your Name,” portraying the roles of both lead actors Armie Hammer and Timothee Chalamet in a cleverly edited play of mirrors and angles.
+Essiedu wears Persol 649 while playing Hammer’s part, a style also worn by the actor in the original movie, and switches to a titanium pilot shape while taking on Chalamet’s role.

 The short films pay homage to Persol’s long-standing ties to cinema, from Steve McQueen wearing the folding 714 style in the “Thomas Crown Affair,” to Daniel Craig’s wrap-around pair in his first James Bond role, and Bradley Cooper rocking style 714 in “A Star Is Born.”
 The reinterpretations portrayed by the I May Destroy You stars symbolize Persol’s commitment to cinema and its next generation of rising actors.